Kerala India Travel Guide

 Capture the breathtaking vistas of Munnar from various viewpoints, especially during sunrise and sunset.

 Kolukkumalai Tea Estate claims to be a highest organic tea estate globally, at approximately 7,900 feet.
-It is noted for its stunning views of the sunrise and a vintage tea factory that still uses traditional methods.
+It is noted for its breathtaking views of the sunrise and a vintage tea factory that still uses traditional methods.
 Vattavada is a remote village celebrated for its one-of-a-kind climate.

 Claiming to be a highest organic tea estate in the world, offers stunning sunrise views and a vintage tea factory.
 Access usually requires a jeep.